KamilWitkowski7/Camunda-demo/README.md

 # Camunda-demo
 Demo showing usage of Camunda, Java, SpringBoot, Kibana, Elaticsearch, Swagger, Docker, Ansible and Camel

+In this demo I am simulating vindication process.
+I am showing how many money we managed to retrieve/lost due to debt on Kibana dashboard.
+I am also showing how many manual Camunda's processes there are currently.
+This manual process can be for example a task to send a letter to remind our client to pay his debt.

 <b> Architecture </b>
 <p align="center">
     <img alt="Architecture" src="https://raw.githubusercontent.com/KamilWitkowski7/Camunda-demo/master/readme-images/diagram.png" />